Measuring Credit Risk in Consumer Loans under CECL

 Banks and credit unions have been evaluating their existing data aggregation policies in preparation for calculating the allowance for loan and lease losses using CECL, which was approved in 2016 and will be adopted as early as 2019 for some institutions.
 As part of that evaluation, institutions are considering data needs for various pools of loans, such as consumer loans.
 Some banks are planning to run parallel calculations as soon as the first quarter of 2017.

-Neekis Hammond, a principal with Sageworks Advisory Services, said it’s not surprising that many institutions rely on FICO scores to evaluate their consumer loans.
+Neekis Hammond, a principal with Abrigo Advisory Services, said it’s not surprising that many institutions rely on FICO scores to evaluate their consumer loans.
 What is unexpected, he said, is that almost a quarter of the audience wasn’t updating and storing any of the risk metrics on a more frequent, ongoing basis.

-“It’s possible that the institutions in this segment are collecting it on a quarterly basis or maybe keeping only the most-recent snapshot,” said Neekis Hammond, a principal with Sageworks Advisory Services.
+“It’s possible that the institutions in this segment are collecting it on a quarterly basis or maybe keeping only the most-recent snapshot,” said Neekis Hammond, a principal with Abrigo Advisory Services.
 “But given the forward-looking measures of CECL calculations, institutions will need data that allows them to more granularly measure credit risk and changes in risk over time.
 The metrics offered in the poll would be good proxies for credit risk in the consumer pool, where many small-balance loans can make up a significant part of the portfolio.”

 More granular data will allow institutions to be strategic in their choice of methodologies and will provide more flexibility to ensure an accurate allowance calculation.